skarimi20/TicketSupport/README.md

 # TicketSupport

 In this application you can create a user with mobile number (Authentication - Just for Iran Users) and send tickets to different departments and receive answers. also you can chat with department support team.
-We build the server side of this application with NodeJS, MongoDB and ExpressJS Framework Which is totally open source and you can see it.
+We build the server side of this application with NodeJS, MongoDB and ExpressJS Framework Which is totally open source and you can see it(https://github.com/skarimi20/TicketSupportNode.JS).
 Don't hesitate to send Questions and Suggests. you Login to application with {
 Number: test,
 password: test